Lift is mostly air’s weight

 2 ÷ 0.0155 ≈ 129 balloons.
 After subtracting balloon + string mass and adding a margin, the practical number will be higher (the calculator does this for you automatically).

 Hydrogen is even lighter than helium, so it can provide slightly more lift.
-However, hydrogen is highly flammable, which makes it unsuitable for a safe, kid-friendly activity.
-Helium is inert (non-reactive) and much safer for learning—though you should never inhale balloon gases.
+However, hydrogen is highly flammable, which makes it unsuitable for this kind of thought experiment.
+Helium is inert (non-reactive) and safer for learning—though you should never inhale balloon gases.

-This tool is for learning with small, safe objects (teddies, paper, craft projects).
+This tool is for theoretical physics curiosity.
 Please don’t attempt to lift people or animals with balloons, and dispose of balloons responsibly to protect wildlife.

 Each cubic meter of helium “weighs” about 1.0465 kg less than air.
 That tiny density gap is your whole buoyant engine.